dami-i/fsfs/README.md

 # FSFS: Fast Static File Server

+Quickly spin up a local static file web server.

 > [!WARNING]
 >
+> 🐧 This application runs on Linux only.
+>
-> This application runs on Linux only 🐧.
-Windows version is under development.
+> 🪟 A Windows version is under development. 🚧

 ## Roadmap

-- [ ] Implement server restart/cache clearing on file change.
+- [ ] Implement server restart/cache clearing on file changes (the "watch" feature).
-- [ ] Embed a simple `index.html` as a fallback if not found in the user's directory.
+- [ ] Embed a simple `index.html` as a fallback if none is found in the user's directory.
-- [ ] Windows version
+- [ ] Develop a Windows version.

+### Contribute

+I am happy to evaluate and review contributions submitted via pull requests.

 ## Installation

 ### Manual download

-See available downloads on [releases page](https://github.com/dami-i/fsfs/releases).
+Check out the available downloads on the [releases page](https://github.com/dami-i/fsfs/releases).

 ### Via `go install`